0x1eef/xchan.rb/README.md

 the default is
 [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal).

-xchan.rb tries to ensure a channel is safe from race conditions when used across processes by using a record lock that is implemented on top of fcntl - at any given time, only one process can hold a lock on a channel and other processes must wait until the lock is released.
+xchan.rb aims to ensure a channel is safe from race conditions when used across processes by using a record lock that is implemented on top of fcntl - at any given time, only one process can hold a lock on a channel and other processes must wait until the lock is released.